 If, unfortunately, the conclusion is that your PC is incompatible with Windows 11, know that Windows 10 will be maintained and supported until October 2025.

-If you are facing a problem in installing the window, call our executive for paid consultation
+If you are facing a problem installing the window, call our executive for a paid consultation.

 Windows 11 is the free operating system from Windows 10, providing improved apps and functionality from predecessors like Windows 7.
 It rivals the likes of competitors Linux and macOS as one of the top PC platforms.
-There are plenty of new features you can look forward to, but you'll need to meet the strict requirements, such as 64 GB of available storage space.
+You can look forward to many new features, but you'll need to meet the strict requirements, such as 64 GB of available storage space.

-Although there are stringent system requirements to upgrade to the new OS, Microsoft doesn't take such workarounds lightly while there are ways to circumvent those requirements.
+Although there are stringent system requirements to upgrade to the new OS, Microsoft doesn't take such workarounds lightly, although there are ways to circumvent those requirements.
 It has started warning users who have installed the software on unsupported hardware.

 Processor one gigahertz (GHz) or faster with two or more cores on a compatible 64-bit processor or system on a Chip (SoC).